Top results

 Attending your first ECT interview can be a nerve-racking experience but with the right preparation it needn’t be a nightmare.
 An important characteristic interviewers look for in ECTs is their enthusiasm and passion for their subject.

-They want to see you are really committed to helping children learn, delivering an excellent level of education and helping improve the lives of future generations.
+They want to see you are committed to helping children learn, delivering an excellent level of education and helping improve the lives of future generations.
 Here’s a list of common interview questions that are likely to come up, plus some guidance for answering them well.

 • Tell me a little about yourself.